GolsaHeidari/golsaheidari.github.io/contents/awards.md

 - <strong>The Best Practitioner Paper Award</strong>

-Issued by The 25th International Conference on Theory and Practice of Digital Libraries, TPDL'21 · Sep 2021
+Issued by The 25th International Conference on Theory and Practice of Digital Libraries, TPDL'21 · Sep 2021, [View Certificate](images/best_paper_award.pdf)

 Associated with Leibniz Universität Hannover